“The HYDRA is a mythical, multi headed monster from the sea. It can lay waste to anything in its way… even crappy surf”.

-The HYDRA is the ultimate minuscule wave monster, melding more than 25 years of developing small wave fish and mini wave hybrids.
-It
+The HYDRA is a minuscule wave monster, melding more than 25 years of developing small wave fish and mini wave hybrids.

 It features multiple magic making design elements which bring The HYDRA to life.

-• The bottom contours feature a unique double concave, chined “Hydra-hull”.
-A design I first learned from Jim Fuller, in the mid ’80’s and is featured in our classic Bottom Feeder model.
-A similar style of “hull” was also designed, popularized and perfected by Bill Stewart as the “Hydro-Hull” for decades.
-Like a single concave; It allows the use of more curve through the rocker (which makes proper turning and vertical surfing a lot easier) by cutting through and adding lift and speed.
-With very wide boards, single concave bottoms easily get sticky and stay flat on the face, the chined bevels add release, free up the board from rail to rail and encourage 3D rail surfing, as opposed to simply skating fast on the surface, like so many traditional fish.
+- The bottom contours feature a double concave (sitting in a single concave), with noticeable chined releases towards the rail.
+A design featured in our classic Bottom Feeder model.
+The triple concave allows the use of more curve through the rocker (which makes proper turning and vertical surfing a lot easier) by cutting through and adding lift and speed.
+With very wide boards, single concave bottoms easily get sticky and stay flat on the face, the chined perimeter towards the rails, add release and frees up the board from rail to rail.
+Making 3D rail surfing more possible, as opposed to simply skating fast on the surface, like so many traditional fish.

 - The tail is a split diamond, which melds the characteristics of both swallow and diamond tails.